bermarte/codepen/README.md

-# files to be included in pencode
+# files to be included in codepen
+HTML/JS/CSS